richardthorp/rodeo/testing.md

     * Ensure 'REMOVE SEARCH TERMS AND FILTERS' button is rendered
         * Mouse over button and ensure hover effect is triggered.
         * Click on the button and ensure button links back to original page, and that all relevant recipes are displayed.

-##### Recipe filter options and 'FILTER' button
-1. Mouse over 'FILTER' button
+3. Mouse over 'FILTER' button
     * Ensure cursor becomes a pointer and hover effect is triggered.
-2. Select different options, including a combination of recipe type (vegetarian, vegan, meat) and recipe options and click on 'FILTER' button.
+4. Select different options, including a combination of recipe type (vegetarian, vegan, meat) and recipe options and click on 'FILTER' button.
     * Ensure relevant recipes are returned.
-    * If recipes are returned, ensure text reads 'NO RECIPES FOUND!
+    * If no results are returned, ensure text reads 'NO RECIPES FOUND!
 Please adjust your search term or filters and try again.'
     * If more than 9 results are returned, ensure pagination links are rendered at the bottom of the page (see pagination link testing below).

-##### Combinination of text search and recipe filters
-1. Enter a search term that yields results
+    * Ensure 'REMOVE SEARCH TERMS AND FILTERS' button is rendered
+        * Mouse over button and ensure hover effect is triggered.
-    * Add filters to the results - ensure that only relevent recipes are returned.
+        * Click on the button and ensure button links back to original page, and that all relevant recipes are displayed.

 **************************
 #### **Pagination links**
-Pagination links are available on all_recipes.html, my_recipes.html and added_recipes.html when the total number of available recipes is above 9.

 1. On first page of available recipes
     * Ensure that the 'PREVIOUS PAGE' link has greyed out effect and that moving the mouse over the link renders no change in the cursor.